Shubhcodes405/AI-Autonomous-Research-Assistant-Agent/README.md

 - rag.py — ChromaDB vector store, ingest and retrieve
 - main.py — entry point for terminal
 - app_streamlit.py — Streamlit web UI

-## Notes

-- Change the query in main.py to test different topics
-- Upload your own .txt files via the Streamlit sidebar to add to RAG
-- Traces are saved to traces.jsonl after each run